AlekseyBykov/pets.spring-boot-monolith/README.md

 Includes:

 * Secured endpoints by using Basic Authentication
-* SpringFox Swagger for generating the RESTful contract for consumers
+* Springfox Swagger for generating the RESTful contract for consumers
+* Actuator for system monitoring
+* HAL Browser for visualization Actuator's data